ldstep/ldstepweblog/src/notes.md

 ---

+April 22, 2026, at 10:17:28 AM

+I'm linux curious.
+I think the curiosity is inspired by seeing a number of macOS users migrating to linux.
+Some like it some don't.
+I used Linux Mint years ago and as I recall I liked it.
+So for me it be something to learn or more appropriately re-learn.

+What's holding me back is a computer.
+The way I understand it, Linux isn't compatible with silicon Macs so I would need to purchase a new or used intel computer.
+And since this would be nothing more than a way for an old retired guy to kill some time I really don't want to spend the money for a new or used computer.

+---

 April 18, 2026, at 11:38:21 AM

 I’m feeling a little guilty this morning for neglecting my iPad — though I do use it almost every day, mostly as a TV for about an hour.
 I don’t do any real work on it.
 That happens on my MacBook Pro.